Keeping the productivity and culture on point whilst working from home

 COVID-19 is changing the way we live, work and communicate.
 For many firms this is the first time when their entire team works from multiple locations.
 Those who already have the “working from home” policies in place might have hoped it will be a walk in the park.
 It is not.

-Many firms are struggling to adapt to the current circumstances.
+Many intellectual property firms are struggling to adapt to the current circumstances.
 We understand it better than anyone else.

 At Basck, we have been a remote team for over 9 years.
 We have offices in 6 countries with a team of over 70 people, who speak 12 different languages.
 What started initially from the pursuit of sourcing the best talent available, no matter the location, has eventually become the core of our DNA.